 Actions speak louder than words.
 So make sure to model the same reflection skills you teach.
-Don’t be quiet about it either – talk out loud through your thought process to show students that reflecting doesn’t stop once schooling is done.
+Don’t be quiet about it either – talk out loud through your thought process to show students that reflecting doesn’t stop in the undergrad years.

-Let’s keep adding to this list.
-What are you doing in the classroom to get students reflecting?
+What are you doing in your courses to get students reflecting?

 Nureva audio is built for the new reality in higher education.
 Our systems are quick to install.
 They automatically adapt to changing classroom configurations.
 And with thousands of virtual microphones, they let you use every corner of your spaces and be heard – no external mics needed.